Parsa-jalilifar/Qt_Projects/README.md

 # Qt_Projects

-This repository include small Qt projects that were used to make windows application.
+This repository includes small Qt projects that were used to make windows application.

 - Ws1 -> A simple Qt program that displays a button the text “Hello BTH545”
 - Ws2 -> Slider app